Here are the ‘Top Condo 10 Tips’ that I wish I knew when hunting for a monthly apartment in Chiang Mai

 - What discounts do you have on currently?
 (Cheaper for 3/6/9 months?)

 - Does it have a washing machine / access to onsite machines?

 - Are bedding & towels included?

 What’s included with the condo?

 Depending on the Condo, you might be shown a showroom rather than your actual room.
 If so, make sure to ask what’s included in the rental price?
 (Pots, pans, cutlery, etc).

 It’s normal for condos to rent bedding and towels as well.
 Depending on how long you are staying, it can often be cheaper to head to Tesco Lotus.

 It’s going to be a long day

 This is where you need to get your spy hat on.
-Thailand has a habit of throwing up building without any notice so it’s super important when picking a condo that you survey the surrounding area for signs of building work.
+Thailand has a habit of throwing up buildings without any notice so it’s super important when picking a condo that you survey the surrounding area for signs of building work.

-On the bright side, Thai’s build building with super hero speed.
+On the bright side, Thai’s build building with superhero speed.
 We watched an entire community centre go from a field to working meditation building in just over four weeks.